auth0/docs/articles/api/authentication/api-authz/_highly-regulated.md

 ::: note
 Highly Regulated Identity is currently available for Enterprise customers under Limited Early Access.
 To learn more about this program, contact [Auth0 Support](http://support.auth0.com/).
 :::
+<br></br>

-Push Authorization Requests (PAR), a service of [Highly Regulated Identity](https://auth0.com/docs/secure/highly-regulated-identity), uses the `/oauth/par` endpoint to allow applications to send the authorization parameters usually sent in a `GET` request to `/authorize`.
+Authorization Code Flow with [Push Authorization Requests (PAR)](/get-started/authentication-and-authorization-flow/authorization-code-flow/authorization-code-flow-with-par), uses the `/oauth/par` endpoint to allow applications to send the authorization parameters usually sent in a `GET` request to `/authorize`.
 PAR uses a POST method from the backend to keep parameter values secure.
-The /oauth/par endpoint accepts all standard authorization parameters similar to `/authorize`.
+The /oauth/par endpoint accepts all authorization parameters which can be proivided to `/authorize`.
 Assuming the call to the `/oauth/par` endpoint is valid, Auth0 will respond with a `redirect_uri` value that can be used as a parameter for the `/authorize` endpoint.

 Assuming the call to the `/oauth/par` endpoint is valid, Auth0 will respond with a `redirect_uri` value also used as a parameter for the `/authorize` endpoint.
 To learn more about configuring PAR, read [Configure Push Authorization Requests (PAR)](/get-started/applications/configure-par).